 The tax advantages of whole life insurance make it an ideal financial instrument for saving for college expenses, an inheritance, gift or retirement.
 A whole life policy for an infant has very affordable life insurance rates and will increase in value as the child grows.
 The cash value of the policy can be used to pay for college expenses, or the child can choose to take out a loan against the policy and pay guaranteed low cost premiums for the rest of his or her life.
 Loans against whole insurance can also be used to finance retirement.

 While price is always a consideration, cheap term life insurance policies cost more than people realize.
 Since premiums are fixed and increase upon renewal, over a lifetime, the costs of whole and term life insurance are about the same.
 Whole life insurance has a cash value that returns some of the premium dollars to the policyholder.
 When the tax advantages are considered, whole life may represent a better value for some families over cheaper life insurance policies that offer no return on payments.
-Readers can learn more about term vs. whole life insurance by comparing the pros and cons of each type of coverage and then get free life insurance quotes at websites like MyLifeInsuranceQuotes123.com.
+Readers can learn more about term vs. whole life insurance by comparing the pros and cons of each type of coverage and then get free life insurance quotes online.

 Life insurance not only provides protection for an insured person’s family should the person die prematurely, but whole life insurance also offers an excellent opportunity for investing in the future.
 Whole life protection is more than insurance; it is a tax-free savings plan that can help families build financial stability for the future.